bloominstituteoftechnology/CS-Build-Week-1/README.md

 ### Custom Features

-Implment at least 3 of the following features:
+Implement at least 3 of the following features:

 * Create a few sample cell configurations that users can load and run
 * Add an option that creates a random cell configuration that users can